-The Royal Pharmaceutical Society welcomes you to Glasgow.
+The International Pharmaceutical Federation (FIP) and the Royal Pharmaceutical Society welcome you to Glasgow.
 Pharmacists from Scotland, and across the UK, look forward to receiving their colleagues from around the world at the FIP congress!

 The city has some stunning architecture.
 Take a walk around and see the medieval Glasgow Cathedral and the Gothic style University of Glasgow (thought to be the inspiration behind Hogwart’s).
 Glasgow’s wealthy past means fine Victorian architecture is visible, but ultramodern buildings can be found, too.

 Glasgow has an ‘impressive gastronomic scene’, according to Wanderlust magazine.
 Some of the best seafood, game and beef are available in the city’s restaurants, but non-meat eaters are catered for as well.
 Glasgow has been named the UK’s most vegan-friendly city.
 Whether you go for the meat or vegetarian version, don’t leave without trying haggis, Scotland’s national dish!

 Do you like shopping?
 Glasgow’s retail offering is second only to London’s.
 Head to Buchanan Street for independent shops and high end, flagship stores, as well as atmospheric galleried malls.

 Glasgow is at the heart of some of Scotland’s most spectacular scenery so why not take one of the congress organised tours to make the most of your visit.
 Loch Lomond and Loch Ness are examples; or explore one of the five whisky-producing regions.
 You won’t be disappointed!

 Glasgow is one of the UK’s (and the world’s!) most welcoming cities.
 As well as the tourist attractions, historical sites and restaurants highlighted in previous newsletters here are some more hints for making the most of your visit